-Course in Principles of Fisheries Science – 15.0 ECTS
+Principles of Fisheries Science – 15 credits

-Last changed: 17 March 2024
+Last changed: 19 March 2025

 How much can we fish without jeopardising fish stocks and ecosystems?
 Fisheries science is the field that answers that question.
 In the course Principles of Fisheries Science you will learn all about the trade, from data collection and stock assessments to scientific advice and fisheries management.

-This is a multi-disciplinary course which provides students theoretical understanding and practical skills in the principles of science-based fisheries management: from fish ecology, population dynamics and stock analyses to scientific advice and fisheries management actions.
+This is a multi-disciplinary course which provides you with theoretical understanding and practical skills in the principles of science-based fisheries management: from fish ecology, population dynamics and stock analyses to scientific advice and fisheries management actions.
 The course is intended for a broad range of students who are interested in fish, fisheries and sustainable development who want to learn the foundations of the scientific advice for sustainable fisheries and conservation of aquatic resources.

 The course includes a week visit and laboratory activities at the Institute of Marine Research (SLU) in Lysekil, on the Swedish west coast.